-"Older patients, especially those with pre-existing conditions like diabetes or hypertension, which need to be taken into consideration when managing their surgical and post-operative care.
-Also, they may have a slightly longer downtime to heal, compared to younger people," said Dr Lee.
+"Older patients, especially those with pre-existing conditions like diabetes or hypertension, need to take into consideration the managing of their surgical and post-operative care.
+Also, they may have a slightly longer downtime to heal, compared to younger people," advised the department.

 Dentists are frequently asked whether all four wisdom teeth, even unproblematic ones, should be removed while the patient is young to pre-empt future problems.
 On this, the department says, "This is a grey area which is debatable even among top experts, hence treatment needs to be tailored to the individual."